 The regulations that govern pricing and reimbursement for pharmaceuticals vary widely from country to country.
-In China, the National Healthcare Security Administration ("NHSA") and its local counterparts, together with other government authorities, review the inclusion or removal of drugs from China's National Drug Catalog for Basic Medical Insurance, Work-Related Injury Insurance and Maternity Insurance, or the NRDL or provincial or local medical insurance catalogues for the national medical insurance program regularly, and the tier under which a drug will be classified, both of which affect the amounts reimbursable to program participants for their purchases of those drugs.
+In China, the NHSA and its local counterparts, together with other government authorities, review the inclusion or removal of drugs from China's National Drug Catalog for Basic Medical Insurance, Work-Related Injury Insurance and Maternity Insurance, or the NRDL or provincial or local medical insurance catalogs for the national medical insurance program regularly, and the tier under which a drug will be classified, both of which affect the amounts reimbursable to program participants for their purchases of those drugs.
 These determinations are made based on a number of factors, including price and efficacy.

 Historically, products included in the NRDL were typically generic and essential drugs.
 Innovative drugs were more limited on their inclusion in the NRDL due to the affordability of the government's Basic Medical Insurance.
 Since 2016, the government has started to include more innovative drugs in the NRDL through negotiations with marketing authorization holders of patented drugs, drugs with an exclusive source of supply and oncology drugs.
-On December 3, 2021, the NHSA published the 2021 NRDL, which included 74 additional drugs, among which 67 drugs with an exclusive source of supply were added to the 2021 NRDL via price negotiation with drug companies, resulting in an average price reduction of 61.71%.
+On January 18, 2023, the NHSA published the 2022 NRDL, which included 111 additional drugs, among which 108 drugs were added to the 2022 NRDL via price negotiation with drug companies, resulting in an average price reduction of 60.1%.

-We expect that most of our product candidates will be eligible for inclusion in the NRDL for the National Medical Insurance scheme, but the NHSA will likely expect that our products be in clinical use for some time before they are approved for inclusion.
-As a result, if we were to successfully launch commercial sales of our product candidates, our revenue from such sales will initially be self-paid by patients, which may make our product candidates less desirable.
-If the NHSA or any of its local counterparts accepts our application for the inclusion of our product candidates in the NRDL or provincial or local medical insurance catalogues, which may increase the demand for our product candidates, our potential revenue from the sales off our product candidates may still decrease as a result of lower prices we may be required to charge for our product candidates that are included in the NRDL or provincial or local medical insurance catalogues.
+We expect that most of our product candidates will be eligible for inclusion in the NRDL for the National Medical Insurance scheme, but such inclusion is not guaranteed.
+If we were to successfully launch commercial sales of our product candidates, our revenue from such sales will initially be self-paid by patients, which may make our product candidates less accessible.
+If the NHSA or any of its local counterparts accepts our application for the inclusion of our product candidates in the NRDL or provincial or local medical insurance catalogs, which may increase the demand for our product candidates, our potential revenue from the sales off our product candidates may still decrease as a result of lower prices we may be required to charge for our product candidates that are included in the NRDL or provincial or local medical insurance catalogs.